-Peer Health Advisers are trained by Health Advancement & Prevention Strategies staff members and other campus experts on priority student health topics such as alcohol and other drugs, sexual health, and sleep.
+Peer Health Advisors are trained by Health Advancement & Prevention Strategies staff members and other campus experts on priority student health topics such as alcohol and other drugs, sexual health, and sleep.
 They have also received training on public health models and theories, facilitation techniques and classroom management, bystander intervention and recognizing signs of alcohol overdose.
-Peer Health Advisers offer interactive health programs for students on campus such as Student Organizations and Residence Halls and also sponsor or co-sponsor and participate in health awareness campaigns and events such as health related calendar observances.
+Peer Health Advisors offer interactive health programs for students on campus such as Student Organizations and Residence Halls and also sponsor or co-sponsor and participate in health awareness campaigns and events such as health related calendar observances.

-Peer Health Advisers are trained during the spring semester.
-All newly accepted Peer Health Advisers are required to participate in this training, but may choose whether or not to take it for course credit.
+Peer Health Advisors are trained during the spring semester.
+All newly accepted Peer Health Advisors are required to participate in this training, but may choose whether or not to take it for course credit.
 The training is designed to teach the students all of the information they will need to know about current priority health topics; it will teach them facilitation techniques, and will demonstrate the various programs the group currently conducts.
 Students need only undergo the training once.